Yvonneizerimana/HR-Management-information-system/README.md

 .i used html, css, bootstrap and javascript as technologies

-.i minimized only pages you mentioned in the link we've given on Figma account .even resiponsivenes not well as it is because of a short time we have given
+.i minimized only pages you mentioned in the link we've given on Figma account .even this fronted is not responsive according to the short time we have given, i didn't tried to set every division or everything as it is in order to make it responsive. so if i got a chance to extend time like a day i can do it properly